slowernews/hamster-system/README.md

 ===
 ###Naming:

-- to reduce the need of memorization or unnecessary nesting, you can name a folder joining more than one nesting level:
+- to reduce unnecessary nesting and memorization, name some folders combining nesting levels:

-        When there's only one or two folders inside a folder, you can join them for nesting simplification:
+        e.g: When having one or two folders inside a folder, you can join them and reduce nesting
         Use: #large investor@house in portugal
         Instead of: #large investor \ @house in portugal